Hvik555/MSC_szakdolgozat/README.md

 You can use the ipynb files:
  - locally with Jupyter Notebook (in this case you have to install python, CUDA and cuDNN)
- - Or use it from Google Colab
+ - Or use it from Google Colab: https://colab.research.google.com/

 If you decide to use it locally please install the requirements.txt with pip.